Louibens/PP1-Sustainability_Ireland/README.md

     - <a href="https://www.pexels.com/photo/close-up-of-christmas-decoration-hanging-on-tree-250177/" target="_blank" rel="noopener">Image used on Christmas feature button and Christmas page background</a>

     - <a href="https://www.pexels.com/photo/man-in-white-t-shirt-holding-green-box-9324359/" target="_blank" rel="noopener">Image used on Recycling feature button and Recycling page background</a>

+### Acknowledgments

+- Thank you to my mentor Elaine Roche who was a great support throughout the project.
+Her advice on accessibility and responsiveness along with her feedback was invaluable.
+- I also had the website reviewed by Frank Farrell who has trained on UX and is colour blind to ensure that the website was easy to navigate and legible.
+- The website was also reviewed by Joan McDermott for typos and advice regarding content display.